 To justify their spending levels, hawks rely on imperfect historical analogies and threat inflation.
 Of course, it is true that the United States has spent more than 5 percent of GDP on defense in prior years and, at times, far more.
 President Dwight Eisenhower, who famously warned of a military industrial complex, presided over defense budgets that averaged about 10 percent; President Reagan averaged about 6 percent.

-But, as I explain in a review of Stephens’ book in the latest issue of Barron’s:
+But, as I explain in a review of Stephens’s book in Barron’s:

 While it’s true that military spending’s share of gross domestic product used to be higher than 5 percent, that was during the Cold War, when the U.S. was locked in a global struggle with the Soviet Union, and well before soaring entitlement spending threatened to overwhelm the federal budget.

 If Stephens is serious about dedicating 5 percent of the nation’s economy to the Pentagon, nearly double what is called for under current law, cutting other federal spending won’t be enough to make up the difference.
 He never says whether he would hike taxes or add to a federal debt that is already out of control to pay for this global police force.
 But either way, taxpayer support is not likely.